kareem221215/patika-projects-week2/for loop/readme.md

 ## About<!-- Required -->
-This is the first project on the second week of Patika+ bootcamp This project demonstrates the use of basic loops in C#.
+This is the first project on the second week of Patika+ bootcamp.
+This project demonstrates the use of basic loops in C#.
 It includes several for loop examples that showcase different types of iterations and operations.
 <!--
 * information about the project